 Account for withholding tax payments for contractors

-If you're a contractor, or you pay contractors, you may need to account for deductions of withholding tax.
+If you're a contractor or you pay contractors, you may need to account for deductions of withholding tax.
 These examples are for people using invoices and bills in Xero.
 If you're using Xero Cashbook, the same logic applies to the account code splits, but you use spend money transactions instead.

-You're the employer, paying a contractor
+You're the employer, paying a contractor by invoice

 Let's say you hired an independent contractor for a 1000 job and you're required to deduct 20% in withholding tax.